How To Choose A Wedding Venue

 The Features

-If you’re a fan of pairing indoor and outdoor settings, you might decide on something like a Pensacola country club wedding.
+If you’re a fan of pairing indoor and outdoor settings, you might decide to hold your ceremony and reception somewhere like this Lancashire wedding venue or even at a country club.
 Some people are more traditional and prefer a classic church wedding.
 Whatever style you plan for, it can be important to be aware of the venue’s facilities.
 Do they have enough seating for all your potential guests?
 If your wedding is happening in the summer, does the venue have air conditioning?
 Will the reception food be cooked in an on-site kitchen, or will you need to hire a caterer to bring in food?
 Is there a plan that includes an open bar?

 Q: What kind of research should couples do when they’re looking for a wedding venue?